The Researchfish system

 If there is nothing to report during the submission window, the PI is still required to click the “submit” button for a ‘null’ return on Researchfish.
 However, if a PI feels that no further outcomes will arise from an award, they can discuss this with the funder and request that the award is ‘closed’ in Researchfish.
 Notify the Research Office who will liaise with funder on the PI's behalf.

 PIs can nominate delegates to help them to complete information on their grants.
 However, the PI is responsible for the final submission on the system.
 Guidance on delegate access is available via the Researchfish website.

 More information is available on the UKRI website.

 Note that output information entered on Researchfish is published via the UKRI Gateway to Research.

-All seven Research Councils will apply the harmonised sanctions policy to all eligible UKRI-funded researchers who do not make a submission each year during the data submission period, even if this is a nil-submission (e.g. because it is too early for any outcomes to have emerged from the research yet).
+All seven Research Councils will apply the compliance and sanctions policy to all eligible UKRI-funded researchers who do not make a submission each year during the data submission period, even if this is a null-submission (e.g. because it is too early for any outcomes to have emerged from the research yet).

 Failure to submit a valid annual Researchfish submission could lead to the following sanctions being applied: